 Heather: needing attention, recognition

-Holly: hatred, envy and jealousy, suspicion of others
+Holly: hatred, envy and jealousy, suspicion, anger

 Honeysuckle: living in the past

 Hornbeam: procrastination, tiredness at the thought of doing something

 Larch: lack of confidence